Billy Porter: Personal life

-Porter is gay, having come out at the age of 16, "in the middle of the AIDS crisis".
-He married his husband, Adam Smith, on January 14, 2017, after meeting him in 2009.
-He was very keen to get married "while Obama was still president and before January 20th, 2017" so the two got engaged on December 29, 2016, and married 2 weeks later.
+Porter is gay, having come out at the age of 16 "in the middle of the AIDS crisis".
+He married Adam Smith on January 14, 2017, after meeting him in 2009.
+He was very keen to get married "while Obama was still president and before January 20th, 2017", so the two got engaged on December 29, 2016, and married two weeks later.
+In July 2023, it was announced that Porter and Smith had separated.

-Porter shared his views on race in the US in a 2020 interview with Vanity Fair, saying, "The reason why our country is in the mess we're in is simply because of whiteness.
+Porter shared his views on race in the US in a 2020 interview with Vanity Fair, saying: "The reason why our country is in the mess we're in is simply because of whiteness.
 White supremacy.
 White people choke-holding power and sucking the life out of humanity."

+Porter opposed the cultural boycott of Israel.
+In October 2023, he signed an open letter supporting Israel during the Gaza war.

 In May 2021, Porter told The Hollywood Reporter that he had been diagnosed with HIV in June 2007; he was also diagnosed with type-2 diabetes in February 2007 and filed for bankruptcy in March 2007.
-In the same interview, he talked about renting a house on Long Island during the COVID-19 pandemic due to a pre-existing health condition and about having intermittently attended psychotherapy since the age of 25.
+In the same interview, he talked about renting a house on Long Island during the COVID-19 pandemic due to his pre-existing health conditions and about having intermittently attended psychotherapy since the age of 25.

+In September 2025, Porter came down with a serious case of sepsis, which caused him to withdraw from his starring role in a Broadway revival of Cabaret while he recovered.